NachoToast/RimWorldModCatalogue/README.md

   - Deleted mods and updates to other aspects of existing mods (description, thumbnail, etc.) will be shown within **1 week**.
 - Tagging is done using the keywords in a mods description, so it will not be 100% perfect.
   - There are plans to use machine learning or AI to improve the tagging process in the future.
-- Only mods that are publically available on the Steam workshop are included in the catalogue.
+- Only mods that are publicly available on the Steam workshop are included in the catalogue.
 - Only **1.4** mods are included in the catalogue.

 ### Contributing